C Program To Print Prime Numbers From 1 to n

 Flowchart for C Program to Print Prime Numbers from 1 to n

-Thinking about the logic of a program, as shown in a flow chart, it breaks each step into the components of how to tell and show the program is finding and printing all prime numbers from 1 to n.
+A flowchart breaks down each step of the logic for finding and printing all prime numbers from 1 to n.
 Flowcharts are especially helpful for beginners, as they provide a clear, step-by-step map of the decision-making and looping processes involved.

-Below is a visual walkthrough of the flowchart of the C program that prints prime numbers from 1 to n:
+The flowchart provides a visual walkthrough of the C program that prints prime numbers from 1 to n, showing the decision-making and looping processes.

 #include <stdio.h>